Monday Evening Book Group

 History Book Group

-The History Book Group meets the fourth Wednesday of every month (except July and August) from 7:00 p.m. to 8:00 p.m.
+The History Book Group meets the third Wednesday of every month (except July and August) from 7:00 p.m. to 8:00 p.m.
 The group is by a library staff member.
 The library obtains copies of the current selection for group members.

 - Book Club Kits May Be Checked Out By Any Book Group